shondalai/ui-commons/README.md

 - ✅ **Joomla Integration**: Seamless integration with Joomla 5's APIs and systems
 - ✅ **Modern Stack**: Built with React 18, TypeScript, Tailwind CSS, and Radix UI
 - ✅ **Production Ready**: Battle-tested in CjForum production environment
+- ✅ **Tree-Shakable**: Modular build enables tree-shaking - import only what you need, reduce bundle size by up to 50%+

 ## ✨ Features